AyushKanyal-me/US-States-PythonGame/README.md

 ## Contribution

 Feel free to fork the repository, make improvements, and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.
 Your contributions to enhancing the game are greatly appreciated!

 ## Contact